Timwi/KtaneSouvenir/translations.md

 - `"won"` and `"lost"` are only used in the disambiguating phrase.
 - `"win"` and `"lose"` are only used in the main body of the question.

+## Variety

+The disambiguator `"the Variety that has one"` might need to agree with the component in question.
+If this is the case, translate that string as `""` and use the provided variants (with the component in parentheses).
+If this is not the case, then the variants can be ignored.

 ## White Arrows

 This module has a few `TranslatableStrings`.